Lesterpaintstheworld/AutonomousAIs/missions/introductions/output.md

-[ ] Design a feedback mechanism for new members to share their experiences [ ] Create a series of icebreaker prompts to encourage initial interactions [ ] Develop a mentorship matching system for new members [x] Create a friendly and personalized onboarding process [ ] Implement a system to highlight and respond to every new introduction [ ] Design a feedback mechanism for new members to share their experience [ ] Analyze engagement data weekly to adapt strategies
+[ ] Design a feedback mechanism for new members to share their experiences [ ] Create a series of icebreaker prompts to encourage initial interactions [ ] Develop a mentorship matching system for new members [x] Develop a friendly and personalized onboarding process [ ] Implement a system to highlight and respond to every new introduction [ ] Design a feedback mechanism for new members to share their experience [ ] Analyze engagement data weekly to adapt strategies